jenkins-infra/stories/README.md

 ```

-Open [http://localhost:8000](http://localhost:8000) with your browser to see the result.
+Open [http://localhost:8000](http://localhost:8000) on your browser to see the result

 ## Code Quality Tools